Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Results

 \subsection{Topological distance between cell types}

-The persistence maps of all the cell types for all species together are shown in Fig.\ref{fig:7}.
-These persistence maps are used for each species and each cell type to estimate cell-type specific topological distances, shown in Fig.\ref{fig:8}.
+The persistence maps of all the cell types for all species together are shown in Fig.\ref{fig:8}.
+These persistence maps are used for each species and each cell type to estimate cell-type specific topological distances, shown in Fig.\ref{fig:9}.
+Under bootstrapping of n=1000 iterations, it was found all distances were statistically significant between cell types, except basket and glutamatergic rodent cells with a p = 0.16.

-In rodent cells, there is a notably high global topological distance between glial cells and neurons.
-This indicates that glial cells exhibit a fundamentally different topological organization compared to neurons.
+In rodent cells, there is a notably high global topological distance between glial cells and neurons, indicating a fundamentally different topological organisation between them.
 This difference in topology becomes even more evident when considering the comparison along the same length scale.
 Since glial cells are significantly smaller in size, they inherently display a much smaller topological persistence.
 This size-related constraint underscores their distinct spatial and structural properties relative to neurons.

 Within rodent neurons, granule cells stand out by exhibiting a higher topological distance compared to other neuronal types.
-This disparity is likely related to their characteristically low branch order, which reflects their simpler dendritic structures and reduced connectivity compared to more complex neurons.
+This disparity is likely related to their characteristically low branch number, which reflects their simpler dendritic structures and reduced connectivity compared to more complex neurons.

-In human cells, however, no significant or consistent trends in topological distance are observed, suggesting greater variability or less pronounced differences in cellular topology among the various cell types.
+In human cells, however, no significant or consistent trends in topological distance are observed, suggesting greater variability or less pronounced differences in cellular topology among the various neuronal cell types.

 When examining hominid cells, which include both monkey and human samples, microglia demonstrate a higher topological distance compared to neurons.
-This observation reinforces the trend seen in rodent cells, further supporting the notion that glial cells, maintain a distinct and conserved topological profile across different species.
+This observation reinforces the trend seen in rodent cells, further supporting the notion that glial cells maintain a distinct and conserved topological profile across different species.

 In the cross-species comparison between rodent and hominid cells, microglia consistently show a high topological distance relative to neurons, mirroring the trend observed within each species.
-Additionally, the comparitively low topological distance for microglia across species suggest that their topological properties are consistent, pointing to a shared structural and functional organization in microglia across species.
+Additionally, the comparatively low topological distance for microglia across species suggest that their topological properties are consistent, pointing to a shared structural and functional organization in microglia across species.